8 Setting Expectations

 • be respectful of the students, the teaching assistants, and the professor.

-• understand that there is a risk that students will not want to continue working on the project beyond CIS3750; that their project will effectively die when the last student finishes the final CIS3750 exam for that semester.
+• understand that there is a risk that students will not want to continue working on the project beyond CIS3750; and that their project will effectively die when the last student finishes the final CIS3750 exam for that semester.

 Community partners are not expected to: